Machine learning augmented diagnostic testing to identify sources of variability in test performance: Results

-Over one year (2020) there were 2874 herds that had a confirmed breakdown within 90 days of a SICCT test with negative results.
-Therefore the model enabled the correct and early identification of 2874 breakdown herds that had initially passed a SICCT test.
-Figure~\ref{fig:maps_2020}a shows the geographic distribution (density) of those herds that were early identified by the model.
-These early identified holdings are concentrated in the HRA of England and Wales, but extending into the Edge Area of England, especially around Staffordshire, Derbyshire, and Leicestershire.
+Over one year (2020), upon wich the model had not been trained, there were 240 herds that had a confirmed breakdown within 90 days of a SICCT test with negative results.
+Therefore the model enabled the correct and early identification of those eventual breakdown herds at the time when they initially passed a SICCT test.
+Figure~\ref{fig:maps_2020}a shows the geographic distribution of those herds that were identified early by the model.
+These early detected holdings are concentrated in the HRA of England and Wales, but extending into the Edge Area of England, especially around Staffordshire, Derbyshire, and Leicestershire.
 Figure~\ref{fig:maps_2020}b shows the geographic distribution of holdings misclassified by the model (false positives or false negatives) in the year 2020; these are distributed more uniformly across the country, peaking in areas with low numbers of tests conducted overall.